Beerschot A.C.: European competitions

-The matricule number 3530 played their first European game as KFC Germinal Ekeren in the 1991–92 season against Celtic F.C. of Scotland (losing 2–0 away and drawing 1–1 at home).
+The matricule number 3530 played their first European game as KFC Germinal Ekeren in the 1991–92 season against Celtic of Scotland (losing 2–0 away and drawing 1–1 at home).
 They qualified for the UEFA Cup in that year following a 5th-place finish in the championship.
-They then had to wait until 1995 and a 6th-place finish to qualify for their next European competition (Intertoto Cup).
-Unfortunately by finishing 2nd in the first round of Group 3 behind FC Aarau of Switzerland, KFC did not qualify for the second round.
+They then had to wait until 1995 and a 6th-place finish to qualify for their next European competition (Intertoto Cup), finishing 2nd in Group 3 of the first round behind FC Aarau of Switzerland, which was insufficient to qualify for the second round.
 In 1996–97 they qualified for the UEFA Cup after finishing 3rd in the league.
 The club was defeated by Grazer AK in the first round.

 In 1997–98 they played the UEFA Cup Winners' Cup after a Belgian Cup win.
 They lost in the second round at the hands of VfB Stuttgart after a win against FK Crvena Zvezda.
 The next season, they reached the UEFA Cup first preliminary round after a 3rd place, but lost in the second preliminary round against Swiss team Servette FC.
-In the 2008 Intertoto Cup, they met Neftchi Baku of Azerbaijan in the second round, drawing 1–1 at home but losing 0–1 away to be eliminated from the competition.
+In the 2008 UEFA Intertoto Cup (their only entry as Germinal Beerschot), they met Neftchi Baku of Azerbaijan in the second round, drawing 1–1 at home but losing 0–1 away to be eliminated from the competition.